 I'm smart.
 I'm funny.
 I'm sarcastic and I love to snark.
 I'm articulate, well-read, and always interested in learning new things.
 I go through books like some people go through food.
 I've had some of my short stories published.
 (This is significantly less impressive than it sounds.)
 One of the things that attracts me to people, both romantically and platonically, is how well they use language, and whether they can make me laugh.
 I'm silly, geeky, computer-savvy, game-friendly, and open to a great many more nerd-shaped things.
-I'm not really into fandoms, but I do like talking about the books, shows, and movies I enjoy, and a lot of my friends are into fandom, so I'm good at rolling with that.
 Despite my health stuff, I have a good life with good people in it -- I keep busier than you'd think.

 I'm sexually experienced and adventurous; I help run sex education forums/communities/workshops and helping people in that department is very important to me.
 I'm into cis girls, cis boys, trans*, and whatever else people want to throw at me outside of the gender binary.
 I am not possessive and do not have jealousy issues.
-I'm in a poly triad and I know non-monogamy is a major dealbreaker for a lot of people, but it's actually a pretty normal, boring, stable relationship in just about every other way, and that's how I like things.
+I'm in a poly triad and while I know non-monogamy is a major dealbreaker for a lot of people, I promise this isn't as weird or scary as it sounds.
+Ours is actually a pretty normal, boring, stable relationship in just about every other way, and that's how I like things.
+None of us are into casual sex, we have strict rules about STI safety, and we are very respectful and supportive of healthy boundaries.
+You are not expected to be more than casually friendly with my other partners.
 You can be a monogamous person, or not.
 Come as you are.

 I'm open and really honest; I'm even learning how to temper the less happy end of that with a little grace.
 I'm deeply protective of the people I care about.
 I'm fond of kids and animals, and am good with both.
 I think critically about the world around me.
 I don't believe in pity-party one-upmanship, and I always take responsibility for my thoughts, feelings, and actions.
 I take criticism well.
 I'm politically-conscious and left-wing.
 I'm a feminist, not a misandrist.
 I'm organized, responsible, and respond well in a crisis.
 I get annoyed as often as anyone else, but I'm hard to really offend and even harder to shock.